Last modified April 29, 2026 by Jarjar

 TECHNICAL SHEET

-Best player setup: 3-4, but also great solo!
+Best player setup: 3, but also excellent in solo mode!

 Level: experienced player